-If your child is not feeling well, your physician is the best person to consult about whether she can go to school.
+If your child is not feeling well, your pediatrician is the best person to consult about whether they can go to school.
 Common sense, concern for your child's well-being, and the possibility of infecting classmates should all contribute to the decision about whether your child should stay home.

-If your child has been ill but is feeling better, yet has still awakened with a minor problem, such as a runny nose or slight headache, you can send her to school if none of the three circumstances listed above is present.
-Even so, make sure the school and your child have a phone number where you can be reached during the day if more serious symptoms develop and she needs to return home.
+If your child has been ill and is feeling better,but still wakes up with minor problems such like a runny nose or slight headache?
+You can send them to school if none of the three circumstances listed above is present.
+Even so, make sure the school and your child have a phone number where you can be reached during the day if more serious symptoms develop, and they need to return home.